3DprintFIT/miPrinter/README.md

 Rebuild
 -------

-To rebuild the parts, run make (You'll need OpenSCAD).
+To rebuild the parts, run `make` (you'll need `openscad` in `$PATH`).

+It is advised to run `make calibration` first, print the result and adjust configuration.scad until you are satisfated.

 Print
 -----